Skip to content

 It’s a Yes or a No!

-Before, I’ve always operated as if all criticisms were a personal attack.
+I used to see all criticisms as a personal attack.
 The younger me was led by emotions.

-Moreover, I’ve never thought there might be a right way to do things.
-That maybe, people before me have done this before, and I should take their advice?
+I disliked correction.
+I’ve never thought there might be a right way to do things.
+That maybe, people have done this before, and I should take their advice?

 Nah.
-I didn’t care as long as I translated my heart into reality.
+I didn’t care as long as I bring my heart into reality.

 Thankfully, I woke up to my senses.